 As I mentioned above, EQ Bank does NOT offer registered savings accounts, such as TFSA (tax-free savings accounts), or RRSPs (registered retirement savings plans).
 The account(s) that you open, and manage are savings accounts.

 And that begs the question … what are the main benefits and features of banking with EQ Bank?

 Is EQ Bank Safe, and is EQ Bank CDIC Insured?

 For those of you not familiar with the CDIC (Canadian Deposit Insurance Corporation), it is a Canadian crown corporation, meaning, it is a not-for-profit federal institution designed to provide protection to consumers for bank deposits.
-CDIC insures Canadians up to a $100,000 per insured category, meaning, if you have an RRSP with a specific bank for $100,000, and another chequing account (non-registered of course) with $100,000 in it, and should something happen to the bank, a default for example, the CDIC would kick-in, and insure those deposits.
+Equitable Bank is a member of CDIC and your funds are eligible for deposit insurance

 What does CDIC insure?